23-MDDN342/data-mappings-RitaClose/README.md

 16/05
 Today I got the tilt and the jaw drop to work, I am going to do the eyes and fix the neck before I move on to training the system then adding in some of the conditional variables and attributes.

+21/05/2024

+Below are the variables I have so far, they may change, especially the eyes because I think it's actually quite difficult to determine eye colour from the training photos and everyone's eyes just look brown.
+I chose to do the colour of the face based on hair colour, I was thinking about doing it based on the colour of their shirt but quite a few of the photos you can't see what colour it is.
+I have added the neck back in because the head just looks like it's floating weirdly if it's not there.
+The training I've done so far is only about 20 people so that's next on the list I think.

+sideTilt = Horizontal tilt of face jawDrop = How much the mouth is open eyeTilt = Degree of eyebrow raise

+base(face)Colour = Hair Colour
+eyeColour = eyeColour
+Horns(true) = Wearing a Hat